padrinobook/padrinobook/01-introduction.md

     $ bundle install
     =================================================================

 The last line in the console output tells you the next steps you have to perform.
-Before we are going to start our application, we need some sort of package managing for Ruby.
+Before we are going to start our app, we need some sort of package managing for Ruby.

 Ruby has a nice gem manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific